broadinstitute/warp/beta-pipelines/broad/somatic/single_sample/wgs/gdc_genome/README.md

 A high-level overview of the pipeline in addition to tool parameters are available on the [GDC Documentation site](https://docs.gdc.cancer.gov/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline/).

-Overall, the pipeline converts reads (CRAM or BAM) to FASTQ and (re)aligns them to the latest human reference genome (see [Reference Genome](#reference-genome) section below).
+Overall, the pipeline converts reads (CRAM or BAM) to FASTQ and (re)aligns them to the latest human reference genome (see the [GDC Reference Genome](#gdc-reference-genome) section below).
 Each read group is aligned separately.
 Read group alignments that belong to a single sample are then merged and duplicate reads are flagged for downstream variant calling.

 ## Set-up